 In the long run, this will build trust, and make people feel like they have a voice.
 They’re also more likely to take the survey seriously if they remember the actions you took last year.

 If you’re not going to do anything with the data, it’s pointless to collect it.
 You’re better off asking fewer questions and using the answers for something tangible.
+Following these guidelines is the key to mitigating the burnout issues that plague many retail organizations.

 With all that out of the way, here are 5 retail staff survey questions you should consider asking.
 All of them can be measured on a scale of 1 to 10.